 With so many programs working in the background performing their own tasks, it can be quite difficult sometimes to know what is being written, deleted or modified on your drives.
 There always appears to be something making changes somewhere.
 Some operations you might be fully aware of such as file downloading, video encoding, antivirus scans etc, but there might also be something writing to the drive when you don’t really expect or want it to.

 Being able to monitor files across the board would work, but isn’t really practical.
 As it would be a thankless task trying to keep watch over all this activity yourself, having a piece of software to help you find out what files are being created or modified could be a real time saver.
 Thankfully, there are tools around to help you out and keep watching these areas for you, here’s a selection of 10 free programs to have a look at.
 All tools were tested in Windows 10 and Windows 7 64-bit.

 1. Watch 4 Folder

-TheFolderSpy has a wildcard option to include certain types of file although only 1 can be applied at once.
-Something that users may find quite useful is a built in send to email option which will mail you every time an event is triggered which is obviously more suited for rare events and not to monitor a whole drive.
-Any triggered events will show in the main window, optionally a log file, the system tray balloon popup and a file can be executed including an audio file.
+TheFolderSpy has a wildcard option to include certain types of a file although only one can be applied at once.
+Something that users may find quite useful is a built in email option that can mail you every time an event is triggered.
+Obviously, this is only suitable for rare events.
+Any triggered events will show in the main window, optionally a log file, a system tray balloon popup, and a file can be executed including an audio file.

-The other remaining 5 file and folder monitoring tools can be found on page 2.
+The other remaining 5 file and folder monitoring tools can be found on the next page.